WO Patents: Everything You Need to Know

 The Paris Convention Treaty was entered into by a group of countries, all of which agreed not to discriminate against one another by giving patent applicants a one-year time period to file in another country after the patent application was submitted, without risking losing the filing date.
 For example, if you file a patent application in China, you can wait one year before filing another application in Canada.
 This gives you additional time to determine if you want to also file for patent protection in Canada; you can look at the risks and benefits and even the cost of what it would be to file in that country.

 If you need help learning more about WIPO and the PCT, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.